GasparyanG/zao/README.md

 ```

 #### `while` loop
 Next popular control flow of languages is `whlie` statement, whcih is meant for implementing the same block of code over and over again until `while`'s termination.
-This termination depends on expression which `while` evaluates at every loop.
-If expression's result is `true` then implement `while`'s block of code otherwise exit `while` statement.
+This termination depends on expression that `while` evaluates at every loop.
+If expression's result is `true`, then implement `while`'s block of code, otherwise exit `while` statement.

 ```php
 var limit = 10;